secretstartups/handbook/infrastructure/change-management/index.html.md

 To that end, we will have:
 
 * a dedicated change bridge (zoom call) for S1 and S2 changes.
-* a dedicated `#change` channel, since `#production` contains sizeable amounts of information and it takes effort to filter out non-relevant items.
-This is particularly important for the change team, which must be focused on technical information to perform the change.
-While `#change` is an open channel and anyone is free to join, we will encourage people to use other channels to communicate with the EMOC.
 * periodic updates intended to the various audiences at place (CMOC handles this):
   * End-users (Twitter)
   * eStaff
   * Support staff
   * Employees at large
-* [a dedicated repo for issues related to Production](https://gitlab.com/gitlab-com/production) separate from the queue that holds Infrastructures’s workload: namely, issues for incidents and changes.
+* [a dedicated repo for issues related to Production](https://gitlab.com/gitlab-com/gl-infra/production/issues) separate from the queue that holds Infrastructures’s workload: namely, issues for incidents and changes.
 This is useful because there may be other teams, over time, that need to do work in the production environment.
 * After the maintenance is complete - handoff notes to other region on call team members should be left.
 Including items like:
   * state / success of the maintenance
   * any alerts that can have been silenced and may go handoff